j2labs/bpm/README.md

     $ bpm up 4

-Creating a remove environment might look like this:

-    $ bpm remote new_env <env_name> --requirements envs/brubeck.reqs

-## Remote Environments
+I think this command should probably use procer to watch over the Python processes.

 [Kracekumar](http://twitter.com/kracetheking) suggests using gevent with pip for downloading packages in parallel.

 ## Mongrel2

-Mongrel2's existance will be somewhat hidden behind bpm.
+Mongrel2's existence will be somewhat hidden behind bpm.
 So will Brubeck's, except for the simple fact of implementing our website in it.